felitsch/Neo4J/README.md

 Questions 8 to 10 are somewhat open, which means we'll also be evaluating the reasoning behind your answer.
 So there aren't necessarily bad results there are only wrong criteria, explanations or execution.

-### Groups

-Groups should have 2 people.
-You should register your group on **moodle**.

 ### Submission

 The code used to produce the results and respective explations should be uploaded to moodle.
 They should have a clear reference to the group, either on the file name or on the document itself.
-Preferably one Jupyter notebook per group.
+Preferably one Jupyter notebook per student.

 Delivery date: Until the **midnight of March 13**